yvesjmnz/ReadIt-MVC/README.md

+Arucan, Oliver Aldrin
+Jimenez, Yves Alvin Andrei
+Sanchez, Darren Julian

 To run: make a database called ReadIt in mongodDB compass.

 Look at .env for db setup

-all dependencies are included when cloning, in case of error run "npm install" first

-otherwise to run:
+run npm install to install all dependencies

+then simply run using:

 "node app.js"

-*make sure to open cmd in the folder first
+*make sure to open cmd in the right directory